The Greatest People We’ve Never Met

 It’s amazing the ties that bind people, some they’ve never actually met.
 Technology has made communication possible on a level I’m certain even the developers of such devices are astounded by it.
 We build relationships with strangers that suddenly become friends, and before long they become people we depend on.

-The greatest people we’ve never met and the ones you meet and cherish….we need and appreciate them all!
+The greatest people we’ve never met and the ones we meet and cherish….we need and appreciate them all!